 - 1 can kidney beans

-- 1 bag Frito Honey BBQ Twists or tortilla chips
+- 1 bag Frito Honey BBQ Twists, corn chips, or tortilla chips

-- 8 ounces Thousand Island we prefer Ken's
+- 8 ounces Thousand Island (I prefer Ken's)

 - 1 tablespoon taco sauce